giandomenicodisalvatore/blogger-feeds/docs/builder.md

 ## `orderby`

 Controls collections order.
 Defaults to `published`, Blogger's own default.
-It only allows sorting posts by `published` or `updated` descending order.
+It only allows sorting posts by `published` or `updated` in descending order.

 ```js
 const LastUpdated = make({